SAP/ui5-webcomponents-react/README.md

 <a name="download"></a>
 ## Download and Installation

-To consume Fiori for React, first you need to install the npm module:
+To consume `fiori-for-react`, first you need to install the npm module:
 ```sh
 npm install @fiori-for-react/fiori3 --save
 ```